darrpama/SmartCalcV3/README.md

 As soon as everyone was done, new messages from an anonymous person appeared on their phones:

 > Thank you.
 I see you all did well.
 That's great, even though the algorithms predicted it all along.
 Please establish a secure connection to the server specified in the following message and connect to the chat room specified.
 There we will be able to talk freely and calmly.
 I also have some special information for Thomas and John regarding your friend Seb.
 See you in the chat room!

-💡 [Tap here](https://forms.yandex.ru/cloud/641822c8eb6146255acee6b5/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.